MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 Now that you have a deployed model with an updated system message, you can evaluate the model.

-## Manually evaluate a language model in the Azure AI Studio
+## Manually evaluate a language model in the Azure AI Foundry portal

 You can manually review model responses based on test data.
 Manually reviewing allows you to test different inputs one at a time to evaluate whether the model performs as expected.